Two Weeks in August: Production

-The eight-part original drama series is written and created by Catherine Shepherd.
-It is a Various Artists Limited production.
-The lead director is Tom George who will direct episodes 1-4 with Matthew Moore directing episodes 5-8.
-Catherine Shepherd and Tom George serve as executive producers alongside Roberto Troni and Kat Reynolds for Various Artists Limited, and Jo McClellan for the BBC.
-Rhonda Smith will produce.
-Filming took place in Malta and Gozo with the help of local production company Pellikola, and began in April 2025.
+The eight-part original drama was created and written by Shepherd. and was commissioned by Lindsay Salt, director of BBC Drama.
+It is a Various Artists Limited (VAL) production.
+The lead director is Tom George (This Country) who directed episodes 1-4, with Matthew Moore (Colin From Accounts) directing episodes 5-8.
+Shepherd and Tom George serve as Executive Producers alongside Roberto Troni and Kat Reynolds for Various Artists Limited, and Jo McClellan for the BBC.
+Rhonda Smith is the producer.